Gwendolyn Brooks, Respected Poet at Home in Illinois

 “Chicago’s South Side Black ghetto has always figured heavily in her work; she is in a way a poet of that neighborhood.
 Yet out of it came poems addressing the general status of race in America in a style that mixes international modernism with local experience.
 Brooks worked hard and successfully to reach a broad popular audience, but her poems are also deeply challenging.”

 A playground park at 4532 South Greenwood Avenue is named after this lifelong Chicago resident, and it features a bronze bust of the writer.
-Be sure to bring some of her poetry with you to read there if you choose to take this stop on a sunny day.
+In her memory. be sure to bring or access online at least some of the poetry of this prolific writer to read if you find yourself at this park on a beautiful day.

 The George Cleveland Hall branch of the Chicago Public Library, in Bronzeville, was a gathering place for Black Renaissance writers of the 1930s, 1940s, and 1950s, including Gwendolyn Brooks, Langston Hughes, and Zora Neale Hurston.

-Bronzeville, known as the “Black Metropolis,” is in the historic South Side of Chicago.
-An excellent description, history and video can be found here: Chicago Sun Times.
-The population of Bronzeville, Illinois, is similar to a mid-to-small size town.
+Bronzeville, known as the “Black Metropolis,” is in the historic South Side of Chicago, and its population size is similar to a mid-to-small town.

 Read examples of poetry written at and about Bronzeville by Gwendolyn Brooks here: Poem Hunter.